jgomezdans/phenology/notes/source/phenology.rst

    plt.show()

-We can see that the quadratic model has some complications even fitting a simple NDVI profile like that of Siberia.The model, as introduced above, will also struggle to cope with NDVI patterns typical of the Southern Hemisphere (unless a temporal shift is introduced).
+We can see that the quadratic model has some complications even fitting a simple NDVI profile like that of Siberia.
+The model, as introduced above, will also struggle to cope with NDVI patterns typical of the Southern Hemisphere (unless a temporal shift is introduced).
 These limitations have lead to the development of more complex and robust methods.

+In the previous code snippet, all the work is done by ``fit_phenology_model``.
+This function returns a Python tuple with the following elements:

+0. AGDD (degrees) for the 11 years of data.
+Daily data.
+1. NDVI for the 11 years of data.
+Data have been linearly interpolated to daily.
+2. Optimal fit parameters
+3. Output message from ``leastsq`` (see `here <http://docs.scipy.org/doc/scipy/reference/tutorial/optimize.html#least-square-fitting-leastsq>`_ for more information)
+4. Predicted NDVI for 11 years from using the Optimal fit parameters.

+We can also fit several years with the same parameters.
+Instead of specifying ``[2001]``, we can specify a list with the years we want to fit together, such as ``[2001, 2002, 2003, 2004]``.

 Other methods to fit a model to observations of NDVI rely on Fourier analysis ideas.
 Fourier analysis states that within a closed interval, any periodic